Selling furniture online has been gaining momentum in the past years. According to Statista’s Digital Market Outlook,

 Shopify has two plans for businesses of varying scale:

 Both plans work in the same way, you just have to decide on the scale of your furniture business.
-The beauty of this platform lies in its flexibility and adaptability: you can add an unlimited number of items in your catalog, choose from 60+ website themes, and integrate 70+ various payment gateways including PayPal, Amazon Payments.
+The beauty of this platform lies in its flexibility and adaptability: you can add an unlimited number of items to your catalog, choose from 60+ website themes, and integrate 70+ various payment gateways including PayPal, Amazon Payments.

 Magento comes second in the top-10 rank of most popular ecommerce platforms, but its features are no worse than the ones of Shopify.
 It presents free and paid plans – Magento Open Source for SMEs and Magento Commerce and Commerce Cloud for big enterprises – and offers many website layouts fitting your aesthetic and technical needs.